No Products in the Cart

 Artisans choose to work with copal wood because it is easier to carve and shape which enables them to create much more detailed pieces.
 The people of the town of San Martin Tilcajete and Arrazola in Oaxaca Mexico have a deep respect for mother earth and never kill trees for the sake of creating alebrijes.
 The wood used is sourced from tree branches and in an effort to prevent the copal tree population from declining, many artisans also plant copal trees in the fields where they reside.

-Nowadays there are several talented artists in Oaxaca who make sculptures out of copal wood and decorate them with bright colored paint to create beautiful works of art sought after all around the world.
+These days there are several talented artists in Oaxaca who make sculptures out of copal wood and decorate them with bright colored paint to create beautiful works of art sought after all around the world.
 Many of the artisans work alongside other family members who specialize in different parts of the process.
 Most of the work is split among carving, sanding, and painting with several months being required for the entire process in order to allow the moist wood to fully dry prior to painting.
 If any cracks result in the drying process, which usually is the case, they are filled with a wood filler to prevent any further splitting in the wood and to give a uniform and smooth look to the sculpture.
 After this is done the piece is ready for painting!

 Sign up for our newsletter below to receive notifications on new alebrije arrivals and gain access to pre-sales and exclusive offers.